MingzhenAo/Constraint-Programming/README.md

   An excel file that stores all the data and corresponding figures that I may use in the evaluation part of my thesis.
 * run_izplus.py

-  A script is used to run the izplus solver for all models.
+  A script is used to run the izplus solver for each model and log the corresponding execution time.
 I separately create a script for it because izplus is based on docker.
 * run_sovlers.py

-  A script is used to run all other eight solvers except izplus for all models.
+  A script is used to run eight solvers for each model and log the corresponding execution times.

 * interface